-This Statement relates to our fiscal year ended December 31, 2022.
-It describes the activities of Illinois Tool Works Inc. and its consolidated subsidiaries, including ITW Limited, ITW Holdings Australia L.P., MTS Systems Limited and ITW Construction Products AS (the "Company," "ITW," "we," "us" and "our"), to promote respect for human rights, including the elimination of slavery and human trafficking from our business, our supply chains and our service providers, and to promote decent working conditions.
+This Statement relates to our fiscal year ended December 31, 2023.
+It describes the activities of Illinois Tool Works Inc. and its consolidated subsidiaries (the "Company," "ITW," "we," "us" and "our"), to promote respect for human rights, including the elimination of forced labor and human trafficking (collectively referred to herein as "modern slavery") and child labor from our business and our supply chains, and to promote decent working conditions.